Susan Nakawuki

-Susan Nakawuki Nsambu (born 1984) is a Ugandan lawyer, politician and legislator who served in the eighth Parliament of Uganda as the Woman representative for Busiiro County East in Wakiso District.
-She was a member of the third and forth East African Legislative Assemblies.
+Susan Nakawuki Nsambu (born 1984) is a Ugandan lawyer, politician and legislator who is the state minister for Tourism, Wildlife and Antiquities.
+She is a member of the twelfth Parliament of Uganda representing Mawokota South constituency under the National Resistance Movement.
+She served in the eighth Parliament of Uganda as the Woman representative for Busiiro County East in Wakiso District.
+She was a member of the third and fourth East African Legislative Assemblies.

 Early life and education

 Nakawuki was born to Henry Kasirye in Nakabago village in Mukono district.

-Nakawuki graduated from Makerere University with a Bachelor of Laws in 1998.
+Nakawuki graduated from Makerere University with a Bachelor of Laws in 2008.
 She studied from Law Development Center.